3mdeb/news-and-ideas/blog/content/post/2020-02-05-meta-pcengines-xen.md

 The main goal of the meta-pcengines is to enable Yocto builds for pcengines (apu2) boards.
 It provides a good base for various use cases such as Xen.
-IIn future blogs we will show more application examples.
+In future blogs, we will show more application examples.
-So if you are intrested [sign up to our newsletter](http://eepurl.com/gfoekD).
+So if you are interested [sign up to our newsletter](http://eepurl.com/gfoekD).